IBM/discovery-webcrawl-insights/WIKI.md

 # Summary

-In this code pattern, we will use the APIs of IBM Discovery service to create, query, get status and delete a collection with a webcrawl data source.
+In this code pattern, we build an application that uses the APIs of IBM Discovery service to create, query, get status and delete a document collection of web portals.
+The application renders the query results on a custom built web user interface.
+This provides flexibility to the end-user to design and build the web user interface for specific information and visualization requirements.

 # Technologies